obiba/opal-doc/cookbook/r-datashield/performance.rst

   # end session
   datashield.logout(conns)

-Then in a next DataSHIELD, reinstate the saved R workspace:
+Then in the next DataSHIELD session, reinstate the saved R workspace:

 .. code-block:: r